FNNDSC/pl-brainmgz/README.rst

 Abstract
 --------

-An FS app to load FreeSurfer brain.mgz files
+A ChRIS FS app to load FreeSurfer ``brain.mgz`` files.

 Description
 -----------

-``brainmgz`` is a ChRIS-based application that...
+``brainmgz.py`` is a ChRIS FS plugin that simply delivers a payload of 25 FreeSurfer ``brain.mgz`` files to its ``/outgoing`` directory.

+The primary purpose of this plugin is simply a convenient means to create the root node of a ChRIS feed tree.

 Usage